mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

   docker-compose up -d
   ```

+## Re-using the conference setup on an existing server

+The set up at this point can be re-used for another conference.
+On the current server,
+a blank, but functional set up of the service can be found at `$PROJ_ROOT`.

+Recursively copy this directory to `posters20XX`, adjusting the directory name to
+the current year.
+Update all required passwords, IP addresses and ports and start
+the service from the copied directory.

+---- MOVE TO GALLERY-HANDLING FILE

 ## Required registration routine set up

 To enable registration at the poster gallery, the email address has to be made available